Code-Institute-Submissions/comics/README.md

 A site designed for use by anyone that is enthusiastic about reading, sharing and finding comic books.
 The website contains comics from a variety of genres.
-The website features a gallery of various comic books with search function, user registration, comic book editting, the ability to favourite comics and a contact page.
-The primary goal of the website is to create a large collection of various comic books for a wide user base.
+The website features a gallery of various comic books with search function, user registration, comic book editing, the ability to favourite comics and a contact page. editing The primary goal of the website is to create a large collection of various comic books for a wide user base.

 ## UX